WanderSafe — LGBTQ+ Travel Safety

 Chicago offers strong legal protections and established trans healthcare infrastructure

 Illinois's Human Rights Act explicitly protects gender identity in employment, housing, and public accommodations statewide.
 Gender marker changes on Illinois IDs and birth certificates do not require surgery.
-Howard Brown Health operates multiple clinics with broad trans healthcare including HRT, surgical referrals, and mental health services.
+Howard Brown Health operates multiple clinics with extensive trans healthcare including HRT, surgical referrals, and mental health services.
 Boystown remains a welcoming anchor neighborhood, and trans women are visible and present throughout Boystown and Andersonville.
 The Chicago House and Chicago Black Pride support trans women of color specifically.

 Trans Men